This guide explains how to collect and store logs from an OpenShift cluster in VictoriaLogs.

 name: collect-application-logs

-Alternatively, you can use OpenShift console to create the service account and cluster role binding.
+Alternatively, you can use the OpenShift web console to create the service account and cluster role binding.
+To do this:

 Configure logs forwarding #